alrzyy/alrzyy/README.md

 - 👀 I’m interested in all about role of data
 - 🌱 I’m currently learning science, engineer, machine learning, AI, analytic
 - 💞️ I’m looking to collaborate on everyone to sharing skill and experienced people to teach me or reverse
-- 📫 How to reach me naufalalrazy54@gmail.com
+- 📫 How to reach me instagram : @yzrla.n

 <!---
 alrzyy/alrzyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.